fastrgv/RufasSwap/README.md

 Three [pre-compiled] binary executables are provided, one for windows (rufaswap.exe), one for gnu/linux (rufaswap_gnu) and one for OS-X (rufaswap_osx).
 The OSX executable is intended to have minimal runtime requirements.
-The linux binary, rufaswap_gnu, is intended to run on 64-bit linux in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
-GLFW3, SFML, FLAC, ogg, vorbis, & openal.
-The windows binary requires the included DLLs to be collocated to run;  so it was put into its own separate directory to avoid clutter.
+The linux binary, rufaswap_gnu, is intended to run on 64-bit linux in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system: freetype & GLFW3.
+The windows executable requires the included DLLs to be collocated with it to run;  so it was put into its own separate directory to avoid clutter.

 Build scripts are now described;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT is required.

 -------------------------------------------------------
-msWin32 => wcmp.bat
+msWin64 => wcmpa.bat

-build script that requires libraries included in ./libs/win/.

 -------------------------------------------------------
 MacOSX => ocmpss.sh: